Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

 \subsection{Research Questions}

-\begin{itemize} \item \textbf{RQ1:} How well does WIRL perform compared with baselines? \item \textbf{RQ2:} How well does WIRL perform regarding time cost? \item \textbf{RQ3:} How well does WIRL perform regarding token consumption and monetary cost? \end{itemize} RQ1 investigates the effectiveness of \emph{WIRL} in comparison to selected baseline approaches for automatic code wiring.
+\begin{itemize}[leftmargin=1em] \item \textbf{RQ1:} How well does WIRL perform compared against baselines? \item \textbf{RQ2:} How well does WIRL perform regarding latency? \item \textbf{RQ3:} How well does WIRL perform regarding token consumption and monetary cost? \item \textbf{RQ4:} How do the design components contribute to the performance of WIRL? \end{itemize} RQ1 investigates the effectiveness of \emph{WIRL} in comparison to selected baseline approaches for automatic code wiring.
 By addressing this question, we aim to understand how well \emph{WIRL} performs in real-world development scenarios, as the evaluation leverages real data under realistic experimental conditions.
 Additionally, this analysis helps identify specific cases where \emph{WIRL} outperforms the baselines.
 Gaining insights into the strengths of \emph{WIRL} can guide future improvements and optimizations of the approach.

 RQ2 examines the time efficiency of \emph{WIRL} relative to baseline methods, with a particular focus on whether \emph{WIRL} can meet the responsiveness requirements of integrated development environments (IDEs) and developers.
 To answer this question, we use the average time taken to complete a code wiring task as the primary metric.
 This allows us to assess whether \emph{WIRL} delivers timely recommendations that support fluid and productive software development workflows.